 We hope no one has to suffer through a wet basement and that we all can prevent damage from water backups.
 However, it is important to understand the proper steps to follow to keep the situation as stress free as possible.
 Because, like it or not, it is almost a certainty that your basement will leak at some point.
 Make sure that your insurance plan accounts for water backup, thus increasing the likelihood that claims are resolved quickly.

 Most companies let you add extra coverage, called water backup of sewers and drains, and let you choose your coverage amount in $5,000-$10,000 increments up to a certain limit.
 This will cover you in the event you have water enter your home through a backed-up sewer, most likely to happen during the spring or heavy rains.
-A 30-day waiting period is common practice if you add coverage after the policy has been written.
+Once activated, any added coverages commonly are accompanied with a 30-day waiting period.

 Choosing Proper Coverage and Limits

-- What is stored in the area a water backup is most likely to occur?
+- Contents stored in the area a backup is most likely to occur?

 - Do you have carpet, furniture, personal belongings, appliances, etc that could be damaged?